nurvel/spring-owasp-vulnerable-app/README.md

 be patched and upgraded in a timely fashion.

 #How the security flaw behaves in the app
-H2 data base URL not secured and using deafult password
+H2 data base URL not secured and using default password

 #How to fix the security flaw in the app
+Change default password to H2

 ##FLAW 2: A7:2017-Cross-Site Scripting (XSS)
 #OWASP description of the security flaw: